Technology

 Platforms that are flexible and automated are critical for non-disruptive recovery in the event of a disaster.
 Nutanix Xi Leap is a DR orchestration solution that is simple to deploy and manage, as well as adaptable to on-premises or cloud sites.
 It eliminates data silos and facilitates replication and recovery from a single user interface.

-Managing New Complexities and Threats
+What New Complexities and Threats are on the Horizon?

 The data center business is more dynamic thanks to emerging technologies and workloads, and data center risk management is now facing new challenges.